telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 ## Description

-I would like to autofit the Grid columns on initial load of the Component using the [AutoFitAllColumns]({%slug components/grid/columns/resize%}#autofit-columns) method of the Grid reference.
+I would like to autofit the Grid columns on initial page load using the [AutoFitAllColumns]({%slug components/grid/columns/resize%}#autofit-columns) method of the Grid.
 The goal is for all column widths to match the column content.

 ## Background